Yeye7812-sbu/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 3-print_alphabets.c contains a C program that prints the alphabet in lowercase, and then in uppercase, followed by a new line

+File 4-print_alphabt.c contains a C program that prints the alphabet in lowercase, except q and e, followed by a new line